 How to Bring Home 6 Figures as a Truck Driver

-So you’ve entered trucking intending on earning as much as $100,000 each year—how do you do it?
+So, you’ve entered trucking with the intention of earning as much as $100,000 each year.
+How do you do it?
 Well, typically, earning that much in the profession is pretty uncommon.
 In fact, it can take 10 years of experience to start earning about $60k annually.
 However, it’s likely that drivers retire before they are able to reach that sought-after 6 figure salary.

 Someone once told me that there’s two ways to earn a lot of money.
-1) You can do a job that no one else CAN do.
-Or; 2) You do a job no one else WANTS to do.
-So in the realm of truck driving, here’s a couple CRAZY ways you can earn over $100k annually:
+First, you can do a job that no one else WANTS to do.
+Second, you can do a job that no one else CAN do.
+So, in the realm of truck driving, here’s a couple of CRAZY ways you can earn over $100k annually:

-- Truck Driving in Iraq: If you didn’t mind risking possible kidnappings or terrorist attacks, driving trucks through this country to deliver food and supplies could bring home crazy amounts of moola.
+- Truck Driving in Iraq: If you didn’t mind risking possible kidnappings or terrorist attacks, driving trucks through this country to deliver food and supplies could bring home crazy amounts of money.

-But, if you’re not willing to put your butt on the line to bring to earn that cash, how does a truck driver expect to bring home anywhere between $100,000 and $150,000?
+But, if you’re not willing to put your butt on the line to earn that cash, how does a truck driver expect to bring home anywhere between $100,000 and $150,000?
 Owner-operators bring home about this much.
 However, the costs of maintaining that rig can be so high that after everything gets put into account for that—-you pretty much can cut that earning potential in half.
-But…net-lease contracts with companies could help you with those costs such as gas.

-So what’s the takeaway?
-Well, although it’s not just a fairytale that there are actually some drivers who can pull in a 6 figure salary, it’s probably not the most common occurrence.
+So, what’s the takeaway?
+Well, although it’s not just a fairytale that there are actually some drivers who can pull in a 6-figure salary, it’s probably not the most common occurrence.
 However, that doesn’t mean that truck driving isn’t an honest job with pretty good pay.
-When considering that there aren’t a whole lot of jobs that people can take without college degrees that pay like trucking, it’s still a decent livelihood.
+When considering that there aren’t many options for people without college degrees that pay like trucking, it’s still a decent livelihood.
 The easiest way to move up financially?
 Put in your time.
 It pays to be experienced.